Here's how NFL Sunday games highlighted racial inequality in the US

 Indianapolis Colts vs. Jacksonville Jaguars

-The game between the Indianapolis Colts and Jacksonville Jaguars, the only one on Sunday to feature spectators in the stands, saw the Jaguars stay in the locker room while the hymn "Lift Every Voice and Sing" and the National Anthem were played.
+The game between the Colts and the Jaguars, the only one on Sunday to feature spectators in the stands, saw the Jaguars stay in the locker room while the hymn "Lift Every Voice and Sing" and the National Anthem were played.

 "We are a unified team.
 And as a team, we have decided to remain in the locker room during the pregame playing of "Lift Every Voice and Sing" and "The Star Spangled Banner" as an extension of our protest of racial injustice against the Black community," the Jaguars said in a statement after the game.
 "We understand that not everyone will agree with our position and demonstration; however, we hope that all will seek to understand the reason for it.
 We all want the same thing: equality and justice."